classics-major-and-minor

 The study of Classics prepares students for a wide range of professional careers.
 In addition to providing excellent preparation for those interested in teaching and research, students studying the Classics develop the skills that are highly sought after in a wide range of fields, including business, government, law, medicine, and writing.

-Requirements for the Classics Major
+Classics Major Requirements

 A major in classics requires student to take 11 classes (33 credits):

-• 6 classes in ancient Greek and/or Latin (in any combination)
+- 6 classes in ancient Greek and/or Latin (in any combination)

-• Any course in Greek history
+- Any course in Greek history

-• Any course in Roman history
+- Any course in Roman history

-• 4 classes in ancient Greek and/or Latin (in any combination)
+- 4 classes in ancient Greek and/or Latin (in any combination)

-• 2 electives from list of approved courses by the Department in Classics, History, Greek, and/or Latin, only one of which can be an approved course from outside the Department of History and Classics.
+- 2 electives from list of approved courses by the Department in Classics, History, Greek, and/or Latin, only one of which can be an approved course from outside the Department of History and Classics.

-History and Cultures Emphasis:
+Classical History and Cultures Minor:

 Latin majors or minors with an Advanced Placement grade of 4 or 5 on the A.P.
 Latin exam will be given a one-course reduction in the required language courses.
 Students should consult the Classics coordinator for Latin course placement.